-The Office of Educational Effectiveness and Institutional Research supports program reviews, course evaluations, and research at Cal Lutheran.
 Cal Lutheran students across all disciplines are given opportunities to participate in research and creative scholarship, allowing them to make original contributions to their fields while they study.
-Faculty-mentored, self-directed work is facilitated through our research programs, which serve both our undergraduate and graduate students.
-Their accomplishments include all types of scholarship — traditional lab research, creative works, quantitative research and qualitative explorations.

 The International Programs Office is dedicated to providing social support and immigration advisement for the well being of international students who attend Cal Lutheran.
 We offer immigration advisement, workshops, and social activities for international students.
 We also serve as an educational resource for students, faculty and staff.
 Programs and activities sponsored by the office encourage international and American students to interact in order to provide an enriched campus community for all.

 Your well-being is our top priority.
-In addition to providing a safe, secure environment in which to live and learn, we also offer on-campus services to ensure your time at Cal Lutheran is the best that it can be.
 We want you to be focused on personal and intellectual growth throughout your academic career.
-Services and networks are available to ensure each student is protected and supported.
+That's why in addition to providing a safe, secure environment in which to live and learn, we also offer on-campus services to ensure your time at Cal Lutheran is the best that it can be.

 Get involved outside of the classroom.
 Student clubs and organizations are a great way to get connected to life on campus.
 With groups ranging from academics to politics, media and diversity, there's plenty to choose from if you're looking to get involved.
 From iCLU campus radio to Knights Hockey to professional societies, a wide range of interests, passions and communities are represented by student clubs.